NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 | [`TheBloke/LLaMA-30b-GGUF`](https://huggingface.co/TheBloke/LLaMA-30b-GGUF)     | `llama-30b.Q4_K_S.gguf`   |    19,045   |
 | [`TheBloke/Llama-2-70B-chat-GGUF`](https://huggingface.co/TheBloke/Llama-2-70b-Chat-GGUF) | `llama-2-70b-chat.Q4_K_M.gguf` |    37,655   |

-See the [Model Size](#model-size-tested) section below to select a model that fits in the memory capacity of your Jetson.

 ![](./images/tgwui_model-download-animation.gif)

 !!! info

     ### Model selection for Jetson Orin Nano

-    <span class="blobLightGreen4">Jetson Orin Nano Developer Kit</span> has only 8GB RAM for both CPU (system) and GPU, so you need to pick a model that fits in the RAM size.
-7 billion parameter models typically takes up about 4GB if it uses 4-bit quantization, and that's probably the biggest you can run on Jetson Orin Nano.
+    <span class="blobLightGreen4">Jetson Orin Nano Developer Kit</span> has only 8GB RAM for both CPU (system) and GPU, so you need to pick a model that fits in the RAM size - see the [Model Size](#model-size-tested) section below.
+The 7B models with 4-bit quantization are the ones to use on Jetson Orin Nano.

     Make sure you go through the [RAM optimization](./tips_ram-optimization.md) steps before attempting to load such model on Jetson Orin Nano.